 All contractual and other risk should be appropriately managed.
-This should extend to not passing risk down supply chains disproportionately, the management of volume fluctuations and other events and the management of Intellectual Property Rights.
+This should extend to not passing risk down supply chains disproportionately, the management of volume fluctuations and other events and the management of intellectual property rights.

 1.1 Meaningful work allocation.
-The Provider should be able to evidence its approach in allocating work to its Sub-contractors in a manner which meets its obligations under this Contract.
-Where its Sub-contractor is an Operator as specified in Schedule K of the Contract (Approved Operators), the Provider shall refer appropriate work (including volumes, where appropriate) to that Sub-contractor.
+The Contractor should be able to evidence its approach in allocating work to supply chain partners in a manner which meets its obligations under this Contract.
+Where a supplier is specified in Part A of this Schedule as an Approved Sub-Contractor, the Contractor shall refer appropriate work (including volumes, where appropriate) to that supplier.

-The Provider shall record details of all issues arising out of complaints from its Subcontractors that they have not received anticipated work (including volumes, where appropriate) and shall refer these complaints to the Authority.
+The Contractor shall record details of all issues arising out of complaints from suppliers that they have not received anticipated work (including volumes, where appropriate) and shall refer these complaints to the Authority.

-- 1.2 Systems for allocation of work to Sub-contractors.
-The Provider should have systems for allocation of specific work to its Sub-contractors where the delivery of the Services is best served by calling on the particular expertise of certain Sub-contractors.
-The allocations should ensure that the Services are provided by a Sub-contractor and/or that the Provider receives goods and services from a Sub-contractor that has the correct level of expertise. - 1.3 Volume Fluctuations.
-The Provider must demonstrate to the Authority's satisfaction how it manages any volume fluctuations and the reallocation of work to its Subcontractors s, where appropriate.
-The potential impact of both increases and particularly reductions in work allocation and associated drop in income, and actions to mitigate these risks, must be set out in the relevant Sub-contract. - 1.4 Spot purchase arrangements.
+- 1.2 Systems for allocation of work to the supplier.
+The Contractor should have systems for allocation of specific work to the supplier where the delivery of the Services is best served by calling on the particular expertise of the supplier.
+The allocations should ensure that the services are provided from a supply chain organisation that has the correct level of expertise. - 1.3 Volume Fluctuations.
+The Contractor must demonstrate to the Authority's satisfaction how it manages any volume fluctuations and the reallocation of work to the supply chain, where appropriate.
+The potential impact of both increases and particularly reductions in work allocation and associated drop in income, and actions to mitigate these risks, must be set out in the relevant Sub-Contract. - Spot purchase arrangements.
 Spot purchase arrangements may be entirely appropriate but can be detrimental to supply chain partners as opposed to more standard contracts that guarantee an income.
-Sub-contractors generally, but also in seeking funding or additional business, may be disadvantaged in only being able to reference spot purchase contracts.
-The Provider should therefore ensure that wherever 'spot purchase' arrangements are utilised, options to transition to more stable contractual referral systems are reviewed at regular periods.
+Suppliers generally, but also in seeking funding or additional business, may be disadvantaged in only being able to reference spot purchase contracts.
+The Contractor should therefore ensure that wherever 'spot purchase' arrangements are utilised, options to transition to more stable contractual referral systems are reviewed at regular periods. - 1.5 Payment terms.
+The Contractor should detail a full exploration of payment terms and the impact of these on the supply chain including the requirement for any clawback/repayment if targets (such as performance targets) are not met.
+The implications of this should be worked through for each year of the Sub-Contract. - 1.6 Minimum contract term.
+Consideration should be given to the needs of the supplier in relation to the contract term.
+The contract length, if inadequate, may damage the ability of the supplier in seeking new business or additional funding from elsewhere.
+Supporting statements around expected minimum term of contracts may be helpful to avoid this.